-In early March of 1968, Sloane was informed that he had failed his Priesthood test but later that month was granted the degree of Warlock, the certificate for which was received by him on March 26.
+In early March of 1968, Sloane was informed that he had failed his Priesthood test, but on the 19th was granted the “Degree of the 1st…Warlock & Covenator,” the certificate for which was received by him on March 26.
 In November of that year, a local Toledo man joined the Church of Satan after having been introduced to it by Sloane.
 In February of 1969, that man reported to our Central Office that Sloane was presiding over full moon rituals that were not congruent with the standard rites and concepts of the Church of Satan and that these were attended by 2 or 3 people (not members of the Church of Satan) aside from himself and Sloane.
 Sloane then brought another man into the Church of Satan in August of 1969.
-Sloane may have remained a member until his death in 1975, though a slash through his file card seems to indicate that possibly his membership was terminated when Sloane decided to go his own way as a worshipper of “Sathanas.”

 While Sloane had been interviewed by The Toledo Blade and presented as “Kala” in an article published on August 6, 1967, there was no mention of Satanism of any sort whatsoever, only his fortune telling.
 The subsequent articles in the same paper are dated December 2, 4, and 5 of 1968.
 These are the first public records of Sloane stating he had any sort of connection with Satanism and in them we find no mention of his then-current membership in the Church of Satan.
 Instead, he promotes his “Our Lady of Endor Coven,” supposedly a part of the “Ophite Cultus Sathanas.”
 Never was there any evidence in any published reports of there being more than a few attendees to his rites and certainly no evidence of any other “covens” in a larger organization.